bethanycayeradcliff/bethany/incarceration-exhibit.md

 # Issues of Incarceration in the Southern United States: A Mini Exhibit

-###### Digital exhibit curated by Bethany Radcliff for INF 385S: Digital Libraries at the School of Information at the University of Texas at Austin (fall 2020)
+###### Digital exhibit curated by Bethany Radcliff for INF 385S: Digital Libraries at the School of Information at the University of Texas at Austin (fall 2020; Professor Melanie Cofield)

 ### A note on this exhibit: